refr3zzh/Spotify-User-Behavior-EDA/README.md

 Content Consumption Patterns:

 4. What genres or artists are the most popular among different user segments?
-5. How often are users skipping tracks or creating playlists?
 6. Are there patterns in the type of content users consume during certain activities (e.g., working out, studying)?

 Personalization and Recommendations: